AdobeDocs/experience-manager-65.pt-BR/help/communities/dispatcher.md

 ## Exemplo de dispatcher.any {#sample-dispatcher-any}

-Veja a seguir uma amostra `dispatcher.any` arquivo que inclui as Comunidades /filtros e /regras.
+A seguir está um exemplo de arquivo `dispatcher.any` que inclui as Comunidades /filtros e /regras.

 <!-- New code wrt CQDOC-16081, changed by Vishabh on 10 Dec 2020.
 -->